sciencehistory/scihist_digicoll/README.md

 ## Rake tasks

-### Solr re-indexing
+### Solr Data

-`./bin/rake scihist:reindex ` to reindex all Works and Collections in Solr.
+* `./bin/rake scihist:solr:reindex` to reindex all Works and Collections in Solr.
+* `./bin/rake scihist:solr:delete_orphans` deletes things from Solr that no longer exist in the db.
+Ordinarily not required, but if things somehow get out of sync.
+* `./bin/rake scihist:solr:delete_all` Meant for development/test only, deletes all documents from Solr.

 ### Dev/test solr